File Transfer Protocol: Login

 FTP login uses normal username and password scheme for granting access.
 The username is sent to the server using the USER command, and the password is sent using the PASS command.
 This sequence is unencrypted "on the wire", so may be vulnerable to a network sniffing attack.
 If the information provided by the client is accepted by the server, the server will send a greeting to the client and the session will commence.
 If the server supports it, users may log in without providing login credentials, but the same server may authorize only limited access for such sessions.

 Anonymous FTP

 A host that provides an FTP service may provide anonymous FTP access.
 Users typically log into the service with an 'anonymous' (lower-case and case-sensitive in some FTP servers) account when prompted for user name.
 Although users are commonly asked to send their email address instead of a password, no verification is actually performed on the supplied data.
 Many FTP hosts whose purpose is to provide software updates will allow anonymous logins.

-Differences from HTTP

-HTTP essentially fixes the bugs in FTP that made it inconvenient to use for many small ephemeral transfers as are typical in web pages.

-FTP has a stateful control connection which maintains a current working directory and other flags, and each transfer requires a secondary connection through which the data are transferred.
-In "passive" mode this secondary connection is from client to server, whereas in the default "active" mode this connection is from server to client.
-This apparent role reversal when in active mode, and random port numbers for all transfers, is why firewalls and NAT gateways have such a hard time with FTP.
-HTTP is stateless and multiplexes control and data over a single connection from client to server on well-known port numbers, which trivially passes through NAT gateways and is simple for firewalls to manage.

-Setting up an FTP control connection is quite slow due to the round-trip delays of sending all of the required commands and awaiting responses, so it is customary to bring up a control connection and hold it open for multiple file transfers rather than drop and re-establish the session afresh each time.
-In contrast, HTTP originally dropped the connection after each transfer because doing so was so cheap.
-While HTTP has subsequently gained the ability to reuse the TCP connection for multiple transfers, the conceptual model is still of independent requests rather than a session.